1. Get a California Private Investigator license application.

 --The testing is done on computers in small cubicles side-by-side with other applicants taking testing for various licenses.

-The 13-pound GUARANTEED PASS California Private Investigator License Test Study Material & PI Business package with sample
+The nearly-15-pound California Private Investigator License Test Study Material & PI Business package with sample questions

-The test is administered five or six days every week at thirteen locations in Calfornia and about ten in other states.
+The test is administered fsix days every week at more than 20 locations in Calfornia and at about ten in other states.

-You can choose testing sites in Anaheim, Atascadero, Bakersfield, Carson, El Monte,
+You can choose testing sites in Anaheim, Atascadero, Bakersfield, Burbank, Carson, Diamond Bar,

 You get the results immediately upon completion or running out of time.